-Today, most people have their phones at the ready at all times.
+Today, most people have their phones ready at all times.
 They can answer phone calls and texts, send emails, browse social media, and much more.
 However, cell phones have more uses than you may think.
 Aside from answering texts or browsing Instagram, your phone has some life-saving survival uses.

-What are all the survival uses for your phone?
 Your phone has survival uses that include:

 - Calling emergency services